pob3541/Dynamics2023/README.md

 # MATLAB analysis code for recreating main Figures from the manuscript
 > P. O. Boucher, T. Wang, L. Carceroni, G. Kane, K. V. Shenoy, C. Chandramouli.
-> **** Initial conditions in dorsal premotor cortex covary with reaction time, are altered by trial outcome, and combine with sensory evidence to induce > decision-related dynamics ****
-Tested in Matlab R2021b
+> **** Initial conditions combine with sensory evidence to induce decision-related dynamics in premotor cortex **** Tested in Matlab R2021b

 Data needed:
-- Data is available on Dryad at this url
+- Data needed for successfully replicating the main figures and some of the supplementary figures is provided in this github repository.

 https://datadryad.org/stash/share/xZzCe2AjAL8UBipbAgG1EX1R9abPc7pJ8zCYgU728GE